dburkland/tesla_cmds_aws_lambda_functions/README.md

 README
 =========

+### UPDATE as of 2023-11-26: With Tesla now offering native support for iOS Shortcuts, my shortcuts are considered deprecated and have reached end-of-life (EOL).

 ### Introduction

 Tesla Commands (CMDs) is a set of AWS Lambda Functions that serve as an intelligent wrapper around Tesla's API.
 These functions are designed for a set of iOS shortcuts however support any application that can issue REST API calls.